Eacred/eacrdata/cmd/rebuilddb2/README.md

 ```

 Remember to update your PostgreSQL config (postgresql.conf) before *and after*
 bulk data imports.
-Namely, before normal ecrdata operation, ensure that
+Namely, before normal eacrdata operation, ensure that
 `fsync=true` and other setting are adjusted for efficient queries.

 ## Details

-Rebuilding the ecrdata tables from scratch involves the following steps:
+Rebuilding the eacrdata tables from scratch involves the following steps:

 * Connect to the PostgreSQL database using the settings in rebuilddb2.conf
 * Create the tables (i.e. "blocks", "transactions", "vins", etc).